adityatripathi5/Snaatak/Sprint1/OT-MS-Understanding/ScyllaDB/POC.md

 # Scylladb Installation and configuration
 ### Two Methods to Install ScyllaDB on a Linux Machine

-# Method1.
-Installation of ScyllaDB with script.
+# Method 1.
+Installation of ScyllaDB with script

 ![_- visual selection (1)](https://github.com/user-attachments/assets/3823f0a2-8aca-49df-b84d-502454c421e7)